hertie-data-science-lab/tutorial-new-grp5/slides.md

 - Users are not only data scientists → also **authorities & decision-makers**
 - Explanations must **support real decisions** and human accountability

-> Source: Amarasinghe et al., 2020
 ---
 <!-- SLIDE - Why Explainable AI matters -->
 # Why Explainable AI matters

 - In sensitive contexts, AI bias can cause **unequal treatment & human-rights violations**, especially for racialized groups (George, 2022)
-- Errors are not neutral → misclassifications decide **who passes, who gets stopped, who gets flagged** — risk of **«discrimination by default»**
+- Errors are not neutral → misclassifications decide **who passes, who gets stopped, who gets flagged** — risk of **discrimination by default**
-- In border & migration contexts, such systems work at the **“border of rights”** — racism and xenophobia risks are particularly high
+- In border & migration contexts, such systems work at the **border of rights**, risks of racism are particularly high
 - States have an obligation to protect people from discrimination by ensuring **regulation, oversight & transparency** of AI systems
 ---
 <!-- SLIDE - Policy Relevance -->